Who is Jimmy Stegall?

-Moreover, many physicians and patients are struggling with the lengthiness of the entire denture manufacturing and fitting processing.
+Moreover, many physicians and patients are struggling with the lengthiness of the entire manufacturing and fitting denture process.
 The most prominent problems with traditional teeth set in wax are that they often end up in a long drawn-out try-in loop with the patient.
 This reduces the chance of patient satisfaction and can adversely affect business.
-Traditional milling typically takes about 3 hours with 30 minutes for one arch of setting teeth, another 40 to do the wax around the teeth, and another hour to set the dentures.
+Traditional milling typically takes about 3 hours with 30 minutes for one arch of setting teeth, another 40 to do the wax around the teeth, and another hour to set.
 Fortunately, advancements in technology have provided a solution to decrease the time needed for both processes to help dentists and labs catch up to the high demand for dentures with digital dentures.
 Digital is proven to increase efficiency and scalability.

 How Do Digital Dentures Work?

-Digital dentures are created through design software and 3D printers virtually and require fewer appointments when it comes to fittings.
+Digital dentures are created through design software and 3D printers virtually and require fewer appointments to achieve perfectly fitting prostheses.
 Dental labs are equipped with scanners that analyze impressions and bites.
 From the computer software, technicians are able to create an almost perfect custom fit.
 Any adjustments needed can also be corrected on the computer.
 Furthermore, because they are not built by hand, but printed instead, the fabrication process runs much more quickly as there’s no room for human error.
 3d printers also do not account for the time it takes to gather the materials, bond them together, or paint them.
 The materials are already within the system.
-The dentures are printed as one piece so there’s no need to bond them.
+The prostheses are printed as one piece so there’s no need to bond them.
 Lastly, the software allows the technician to pick the colors and print them in those colors.

 The initial material used to create digital dentures was called Generation 1 Resin.
 This material was fragile, broke easily, and resulted in an artificial-looking denture.
 However, Lucitone Digital Print Generation 2 Resin emerged soon after.
 Lucitone’s resin was highly advanced and resulted in an accurate print with aesthetics and strength unlike any other.
 Available in four shades – original, original opaque, light reddish pink, and dark reddish pink–this is a polymer resin way stronger than anything we’ve ever had in the industry.
 To prove this, Jimmy shared videos of both generations of resins undergoing different durability tests, such as being dropped on the floor, run over by a car, and squeezed in between a hydraulic press.
 The Generation 1 Resin did not withstand any of these tests, but the Generation 2 resin survived all.

-For more support, jimmy explained the high-impact quality of the Lucitone material.
+For more support, Jimmy explained the high-impact quality of the Lucitone material.
 High-impact materials are government-tested and do not break before 900 joules per meter squared.
-Traditionally-milled dentures break at 1000 joules per meter squared.
-On the other hand, the current industry’s current method and product of choice for digital denture fabrication exceeds high-impact standards and has over twice the strength of regular acrylic dentures.
+Conventional dentures break at 1000 joules per meter squared.
+On the other hand, the current industry’s current method and product of choice for digital denture fabrication exceeds high-impact standards and has over twice the strength of regular acrylic.
 Generation 2 Resin-made dentures were found to have a breaking point of 1,500 right out of curing by Boston University.
-They also found that at mouth temperature of 93 to 98 degrees Fahrenheit, the dentures double in strength.
+They also found that at mouth temperature of 93 to 98 degrees Fahrenheit, the prostheses double in strength.

 However, the drawback of this material was the coloring was slightly off.
 Patients want a natural-looking smile that has the reflection and refraction qualities of real teeth.
 The question for dental labs was, “How are we gonna print teeth in a bottle of resin and get transparency, translucency, and color variation?”
 With this problem came the emergence of Lucitone Digital Value Tooth Resin.
 This is the current standard for digital denture resin.
 It has the same durability and strength as the original Lucitone resin, but the latest product also results in interpenetrating polymer network (IPN) aesthetics, a high-quality, life-like set of teeth.